Ali-Pourgheysari/Miniature-MIPS-assembler-P2/README.md

 </p>

 ## .log file
 The .log file is the output file.
-It show us:
+It shows us:
 * Registers and their values
 * Registers use percentage
 * Number of instructions in the input file